-Strategy will be a large focus of this course.
-Students will have many opportunities to engage in both individual and team sports, in a variety of different situations.
+There will be a focus in this course on building and maintaining healthy relationships.
+Additionally, students will have the opportunity to engage in both individual and team sports, in a variety of different situations.
 Competition and strategy will be used and discussed to solve problems and figure out how to be successful and reaching one's potential.
 Students will learn about alcohol and other drugs and the role these substances can play in their lives.
 Students will also be taught and certified in First Aid and CPR during this course.
+Students will be taught information on sex education, including important information that is necessary for them to make wise and healthy choices.